luizrcs/KotlinNBT/converter-snbt/README.md

 ### Experimental API

-This module is still experimental, and the API or even the logic behind it may change in the future, breaking both source and binary compatibility.
+This module is still **highly** experimental, and the API or the logic behind it may **frequently** change in the future, breaking both source and binary compatibility.
 For this reason, its uses must be accepted either by annotating that usage with the `OptIn` annotation (e.g. `@OptIn(ExperimentalSnbtNbtConverter::class)`) or by using the compiler argument `-opt-in=br.com.luizrcs.nbt.snbt.ExperimentalSnbtNbtConverter`.

 ## Conversion rules